-JUNEAU, Alaska — Alaska’s lieutenant governor said the state will provide publicly available data to President Donald Trump’s commission investigating alleged voter fraud — for $21.
+JUNEAU, Alaska — An official says the state of Alaska has provided publicly available data to a presidential commission investigating alleged voter fraud.

 State Division of Elections Director Josie Bahnke says the commission paid the requested $21 for the information and that the state sent a CD with information related to active voters on Sept.
 8.

 In a letter to the commission last month, Lt.
 Gov. Byron Mallott said $21 was the standard fee for a CD copy of a list containing the names, addresses and political party affiliations of voters.

 He said the state would not disclose information considered confidential under state law, including Social Security information and driver license numbers, ages or dates of birth of voters.